Dr. Lorena Barboza. dermatologist

 - E for evolution.

-The prognosis of melanoma depends on the size of the tumor, its thickness and whether the skin that covers it has broken/ulcerated.
-If it is detected early, the prognosis is usually favorable.
-The first step in the treatment of melanoma is the extirpation of the tumor and the verification of the spread of the disease, with the analysis of the melanoma, the most appropriate treatment is decided, such as chemotherapy, radiotherapy and "biological" treatments (antibodies directed ).
+The prognosis of melanoma depends on the size of the tumor, its thickness and whether the skin covering it has been broken/ulcerated.
+If detected early, the prognosis is usually favorable.
+The first step in the treatment of melanoma is the removal of the tumor and checking the spread of the disease.
+With the analysis of the melanoma, the most appropriate treatment is decided, such as chemotherapy, radiotherapy and "biological" treatments (antibodies directed ).

 Frequent questions